-- Develop and insist on a consistency in school that ripples through every interaction on behaviour. - Be a visible presence around the site and especially at transition times. - Celebrate staff, leaders and learners whose effort goes above and beyond expectations. - Support staff in managing learners with more complex needs, support restorative, reflective conversations. - Use behaviour data to target and assess school-wide behaviour policy and practice. - Consistently follow up any reported behaviour incidents (Arbor) and check My Concern: - Ensure 'consistency' runs through all levels of the school. - Ensure induction of new staff in this policy.
+- Develop and insist on a consistency in school that ripples through every interaction on behaviour. - Be a visible presence around the site and especially at transition times. - Celebrate staff, leaders and learners whose effort goes above and beyond expectations. - Support staff in managing learners with more complex needs, support restorative, reflective conversations. - Use behaviour data to target and assess school-wide behaviour policy and practice. - Consistently follow up any reported behaviour incidents and check My Concern - Ensure 'consistency' runs through all levels of the school. - Ensure induction of new staff in this policy.

-Supporting pupils with SEND: Expectations for managing behaviour of pupils with SEND:
+Supporting pupils with SEND: Expectations for managing behaviour of pupils with

+SEND:

-For pupils their behaviour is often a form of communication and the meaning behind this communication might not always be clear.
+- For pupils their behaviour is often a form of communication and the meaning behind this communication might not always be clear.
 Children who are showing negative behaviours might not be doing this on purpose and might find it difficult to communicate their needs or feelings in a calmer or clearer way.
 It might be because they are feeling anxious and are seeking reassurance.
-It is important that for these pupils, we look at their behaviour as part of their provision and something that we can help them understand and manage.

-• All adults, who will be teaching a group of pupils, are personally responsible for knowing a child's individual needs before teaching them.
-They should ensure they have accessed the child's learning education plans (IEPs) and use suggestions on these.
-Teachers need to use IEPs to understand what works and what doesn't work for that child.
+It is important that for these pupils, we look at their behaviour as part of their need and adapt provision in order to help them understand and manage. - All adults, who will be teaching a group of pupils, are personally responsible for knowing a child's individual needs before teaching them.
+They should ensure they have accessed the child's Individual Provision Map (IPM's) and use suggestions on these.
+Teachers need to use IPMs to understand what works and what doesn't work for individual children.
 For example: If a child has ADHD and possibly has difficulty keeping calm and focusing, taking away their playtime could be detrimental to their behaviour for the rest of the day as they are getting physical time.
 There would have to be other steps/approaches in place for that child that should be followed.
 Behaviour steps should be adapted to suit the needs of individual pupils.
-Equity is the aim for these high-needs pupils.
-Their individual plan and adapted expectations for behaviour should be on their Pupil Profiles which will be monitored by the SENDCO.
-A child's triggers for negative behaviour need to be on their individual plan so that everyone can be aware of these.
+Equity is the aim for these highneeds pupils.
+Their individual plan and adapted expectations for behaviour should be on their individual behaviour plans and/or positive behaviour support plans, which will be monitored by the SENDCO.